 This course introduces the student to the study of forces acting on objects and their effects on a body at rest or at constant velocity.
 Static principles are applied in analyzing structural systems.
 Topics include: vectors, resultants, equilibrium of force systems, free body diagrams (FBD), analysis of trusses and frames, distributed loading and geometric properties of areas.
 Emphasis is placed on bodies at rest in both 2 dimensions and 3 dimensions.
+This is an approved elective for the Drafting Technology A.A.S. and Diploma.

-MEGT 2080 - Strength of Materials 4 Credits
+MEGT 2080 - Strength of Materials